 A delicious and comforting warm soup; this soul soother Tomato Dal Rasam is great for cold days.

-Slightly sweet, more spicy and tangy; this combination of spices and dal yields a super flavorful broth.
+Slightly sweet, more spicy and tangy; this combination of spices and dal yields a super flavorful broth in under 30 minutes.

 Comforting soups are perfect for any cold evening.
 Sip it to warm the throat or dunk some delicious vadas or idlis in it to enjoy.

-Yes, I am talking about Rasam a popular Indian spiced dal soup.
-This warm soup is great for those under the weather or even those who want a soothing recipe.
+Yes, I am talking about Rasam; a popular Indian spiced dal soup.
+This warm soup is great for those under the weather and also for those who want a soothing recipe.

 There are several styles of rasam; most of them have their names derived from the star ingredient in it.
 The word 'Rasam' means juice is Tamil and Telugu.
 It is the juice of tomatoes and tamarind that are flavored, tempered and served as a soup.